grisov/Unmute/readme.md

 ## Change log

+### Version 1.5.7
+* the add-on has been tested for compatibility with NVDA 2023.1.

 ### Version 1.5.6
 * the add-on has been tested for compatibility with NVDA 2022.1;
 * updated third-party module **psutil**;